cferdinandi/reef-js/content/advanced.md

 	// Only run for elements with the #app ID if (!event.target.matches('#app')) return;

-	// The data for this template
-	var data = event.detail;
+	// Log the data at the time of render console.log(event.detail);

 }, false);
 ```